Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/H3 PHD Proposals.md

 **The known / unknown boundary**: MAKE NOTES IN RESPONSE TO THE FOLLOWING QUESTIONS:
 -   What is the state of the known in this topic of inquiry?
 	- Cybernetics
+			- Augmented capabilities
 				- Artificial intelligence
+					- Active inference
+						- Friston Blankets
-	- Augmented capabilities
+							- Systematics
+								- Distributed Hash Tables
+									- Content addressable storage
-	-
+										- Digital Twins / Identities
 -   What are the unknown areas of interest?
+	- Environmental engineering
+	- Sensors and interfaces
 	- Free energy principal
 	- Friston blankets
-	- Active inference
-	- Environmental engineering
 	- Conservation
-	- Sensors and interfaces
+	- Social values
+	- Forms of capital / current-sees
+	- Psycho history
 -   What are the primary assumptions of the prevailing view of the topic?
 	- Free energy principal can act as a unifying consilience.
+	- Technology
 -   What are you questioning about those primary assumptions?
-	- How does this work exactly?
+	- How does FEP work exactly and how do they get implemented as Friston blankets?
-	- What information feeds are needed for a friston blanket interface to make inferences?
+	- What information feeds are needed for a Friston blanket interface to make inferences?
 -   What is interesting for its own sake in this topic?
+	- The essential values of people, place and protocols
+	- Second order science, semantic technology, adaptive markets.
-	- Cognition and neurology, the workings of the gaia system.
+	- Cybernetics, cognition and neurology, the Gaian system.
 -   What is of interest in this topic from an external perspective?
-	- Conservation, Regeneration, making it all viable.
+	- Markets, science, technology
 -   What idea that could be different is attracting you?
-	- Semantic web: Qualitative composibility and search.
 	- Fluid adaptive society.
 	- Inner world, outer world fit.
+	- Semantic web: Qualitative composibility and search.
+	- Implementing Bennets Systematics for appropriate causes
 	- Markov blankets are a general substrate for mapping complexity.
 Systematising them adds semantic relevance to compossible classes of nodes.
 Data structured in such a way enables the comparison, translation and evaluation of non-fungible assets.
 Capital markets are seeking divest vehicles for oil and gas; let's make them adaptive to our planetary needs.
 Friston blankets and the free energy principle can ensure these new markets are adaptive to the flow of changing circumstances and programatically valued in proportion to real world fit.
-Claims about the world can be anchored on blockchains to maintain data integrity and transparency of methodologies used.
-Blockchains can augment truth claims by anchoring supporting data to maintain the transparency and integrity of codified methodologies used in the production of this capital.
+Truth claims about the world can be anchored on blockchains that maintain data integrity and transparency of methodologies used to produce capital.
 -   What are the forces that would reject that idea?
+	- Those who dont understand it
 	- Current market makers
 	- Some market investors
 	- Some regulators like the SEC and FCA